 Former Hollywood Golf Club Head Professional Louis Barbaro, who served at the position for more than 30 years, won the 1952 New Jersey PGA Championship, 1953 and 1959 State Open in addition to the other victories in the National Senior PGA Championship, National PGA Quarter Century Championship, Providence Open, and Panama Open.

-Essex Fells Country Club's former Head Professional, Russ Helwig, was a two-time State Open winner and 1980 Dodge Open champion.
-He served on the New Jersey PGA Board of Directors as President and Vice President, and was honored as Section Player of the Year in 1980, and Senior Section Player of the Year from 1997-1999.
+Essex Fells Country Club's long time Head Professional, Russ Helwig, is a two-time NJSGA State Open winner in 1980 and 1982 and also 1980 Dodge Open champion.
+He served on the New Jersey PGA Board of Directors as President and Vice President, and was honored as Section Player of the Year in 1980.
+Russ has won (2) MGA Senior Open Championship in 1998 & 1999 as well as NJPGA Senior Section Player of the Year from 1997-1999.

 Former Essex Fells Country Club Head Professional, Stan Mosel, qualified for eight U.S. Open's, four PGA Championships, the 1983 U.S. Senior Open, and the 1982 & 1983 Senior PGA Championship.
 Moel was also a five-time Pro-Pro Champion, two-time Pro-Assistant Champion, winner of the Ballantine Open in 1956, 1957 & 1958, winner of the New Jersey PGA Championship in 1956 & 1967, winner of the Dodge Open in 1965, and winner of the State Open in 1955.